d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   to Elisp objects).
 If the query failed, `sweeprolog-next-solution' returns nil.

-  `sweep' only executes one Prolog query at a given time, thus queries opened with `sweeprolog-open-query' need to be closed before other queries can be opened.
-When no more solutions are available for the current query (i.e. after `sweeprolog-next-solution' returned nil), or when otherwise further solutions are not of interest, the query must be closed with either `sweeprolog-cut-query' or `sweeprolog-close-query'.
+  Sweep only executes one Prolog query at a given time, thus queries opened with `sweeprolog-open-query' need to be closed before other queries can be opened.
+When no more solutions are available for the current query (i.e. after `sweeprolog-next-solution' returned `nil'), or when otherwise further solutions are not of interest, the query must be closed with either `sweeprolog-cut-query' or `sweeprolog-close-query'.
 Both of these functions close the current query, but `sweeprolog-close-query' also destroys any Prolog bindings created by the query.